Hot weather takes over the country

-As the 90s continue for a third day in Berks County and the Lehigh Valley, hot weather continues across much of the county.
+As high temps in the 90s continue for a third day in Berks County and the Lehigh Valley, hot weather continues across much of the country as well.

 It's all because the jet stream is much farther north than usual.